 To change the positioning mode, click one of the three buttons to select a new operating mode and then click Next.

-• Transmit (Base) on the next page
+• Transmit (Base) below

 Select this button to configure the receiver as a base station receiver.
 A base station receiver generates differential corrections and sends that data to rover receivers.